- Products & Solutions

 Even when stores are closed, Debenhams is a 24/7 business.
 BT Connect Optimisation is there to keep everything running smoothly round the clock.
 It automatically monitors how well different applications perform and throttles back on non-critical ones, as necessary, to ease congestion.
 That can speed things up by about a third.

 The BT network management centre is on constant watch too.
 Every four minutes it automatically polls the Debenhams network to spot and tackle any performance issues before they can hit service.
-There’s also protection against cyber-attacks and intruders with BT Assure.
+There’s also protection against cyber-attacks and intruders with BT Security.

 The switch from old network to new happened on a site-by-site basis, usually overnight, to help minimise any disruption.